FormentoEmanuele/BioS/README.md

 * Running a simulation

     The different simulations described in the associated paper can be executed by running the python3 *run_** scripts.
 Refer to the comments inside each script to see the required arguments that need to be passed at launch time.
-For example to simulate the effect of BioS (as in Figure 2 of the manuscript) issue the following bash command from the :
+For example to simulate the effect of BioS (as in Figure 2 of the manuscript) issue the following bash command:

 ```